Where To Stay In The Bahamas? The 14 Best Islands To Visit

 Recommended airports: North Eleuthera Airport (North), Governors Harbour Airport (Central), Rock Sound International Airport (South).

 With a population of 11,165, it’s safe to say Eleuthera gives small town vibes.
 At 100 miles long, it is an island packed with history and laid-back pink sand beaches, and where fun awaits if you go to the right places.
 With the name Eleuthera translating to freedom, that’s exactly what awaits most visitors who choose this island to spend their holiday, or even those who plan on spending just a few days on this island.
 To the east of Nassau and New Providence, Eleuthera is said to have more natural shipwrecks than any other island.
-Sail, swim and stroll as you explore the island, and… expect lots of pineapple, or pineapple flavoured goods, as pineapple is the island’s signature crop!
+Sail, swim, and stroll as you explore the island, and… expect lots of pineapple, or pineapple flavoured goods, as pineapple is the island’s signature crop!

 Main points of interest in Eleuthera: French Leave Beach, Lighthouse Beach, Glass Window Bridge, Vic Hums Night Club, Tarpum Bay, Bannerman Town, and Hatchet Bay.